mateo-castrillon/sentiment_analysis/README.md

 # Sentiment Analysis

-Mapping fom review (strings) to product scores (1-5) using Bidirectional GRUs and GloVe embeddings
+This was a short sample of basic NLP applied to reviews in cosmetic products, which aims to predict the satisfaction of the clients for upcoming products using Bidirectional GRUs and GloVe embeddings.